chideraemmanuel/enigma/README.md

   - **Radix UI**: A library of accessible, unstyled UI primitives, giving you control over styling while maintaining accessibility.
   - **Tailwind CSS**: Utility-first CSS framework for rapid design and responsive layouts.

-- **State Management & Forms**:

-  - **React Query**: Used for managing server-side data fetching, caching, and synchronization.
-  - **React Hook Form**: Lightweight library for handling forms and validation with a flexible API.

 - **Authentication**: